abelom/firmware_ME7/README.md

 I have proof for every single claim to be false.
 I have never sold anything of this, and not replaced header in any binary given away.
+I am one of the largest contributing to that project thru all time, so this conflicts with reality.

 I belive that sharing benefits everyone, so just ask polite if you need any of my code.
 If edidting the author are needed for some reason, just ask first.